 An Employee who does not join at the first opportunity may be required to attend a medical examination before the Company and the Trustees decide whether or not the Employee may join the Scheme.
 The Trustees may admit an Employee who has undergone a medical examination on special terms as to benefits.

-2.4 Employees entitled to lump sum death-in-service benefits only
+2.4 Employees included in the Scheme for death-in-service benefits only